leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 [16420456181932970466, 2411124002006105373]
 ```

-Now at this stage I naively thought I could just replicate what we had done in the [snowball fight](#snowball-fight) by replicating the PRNG's state, and then continue to reveal the next values.
+At this stage I naively thought I could just replicate what we had done in the [snowball fight](#snowball-fight) by replicating the PRNG's state, and then continue to reveal the next values.
 The problem was though that when you did this, you would not get the correct nonce value!
 Remember, the question states (and you can easily verify) that the last block we have has the index `129996`, and they want to know the nonce value for `130000`.
 That’s just 4 predictions forward?
 Well, those values won’t be correct.

-My first hypothesis was that because we are only feeding 624 numbers into the algorithm, our predictions should at least match the nonce value for the 625th block we have in the chain.
-Alas, even this was incorrect as it seemed like we could not even predict the next one correctly!
+My first hypothesis was that because we are only feeding 624 numbers into the algorithm, our predictions should at least match the nonce value for the 625th block we have in the chain, right?
+No, even this was incorrect as it seemed like we could not even predict the 625th nonce correctly!

 Re-reading Tom's original script from the terminal challenge, I realised that it was actually expecting 32bit numbers, and not 64bit ones like we are feeding to it at the moment.
 The biggest hint for that was this function in the `mt19937` class.